 MARYLAND Statute(s) and initial effective date(s) MD.
 CODE ANN., CRIM.
-PROC. § 1-210 (West 2021) (eff.
+PROC. § 1-210 (West 2022) (eff.
 Oct.
 1, 2009) (mitigating factor in sentencing).
-Substantive amendments to law(s) October 1, 2014 - initial Good Samaritan protections added effective October 1, 2014.
-October 1, 2015 - protections against sanctions for a violation of a condition of pretrial release, probation, or parole added.
+Substantive amendments to law(s) October 1, 2014 - Initial Good Samaritan protections added effective October 1, 2014.
+October 1, 2015 - Protections against sanctions for a violation of a condition of pretrial release, probation, or parole added.
 Individual(s) eligible for GS protection Person who, in good faith, seeks, provides, or assists with the provision of medical assistance for a person reasonably believed to be experiencing a medical emergency after using alcohol or drugs.
 Person who reasonably believes he or she is experiencing a medical emergency after using alcohol or drugs.
 Protection as to controlled substance possession crimes An eligible person is immune from criminal arrest, charge, or prosecution for the offenses of possessing or administering a controlled dangerous substance (MD.
 CODE ANN., CRIM.
-LAW § 5-601 (West 2021)).
+LAW § 5-601 (West 2022)).
 Protection as to drug paraphernalia crimes An eligible person is immune from criminal arrest, charge, or prosecution for the offenses of possession of drug paraphernalia (MD.
 CODE ANN., CRIM.
-LAW § 5-619 (West 2021)) or controlled paraphernalia (MD.
+LAW § 5-619 (West 2022)) or controlled paraphernalia (MD.
 CODE ANN., CRIM.
-LAW § 5-620 (West 2021)).
+LAW § 5-620 (West 2022)).
 Protection as to other crimes/violations Eligible person is immune from criminal arrest, charge, or prosecution for the offenses of: Possession and consumption of alcoholic beverages by an individual under the age of 21 (MD.
 CODE ANN., CRIM.
-LAW § 10-114 (West 2021)); Obtaining an alcoholic beverage for a person that is under the age of 21 (MD.
+LAW § 10-114 (West 2022)); Obtaining an alcoholic beverage for a person that is under the age of 21 (MD.
 CODE ANN., CRIM.
-LAW § 10-116 (West 2021)); or Furnishing for or allowing underage alcohol consumption (MD.
+LAW § 10-116 (West 2022)); or Furnishing for or allowing underage alcohol consumption (MD.
 CODE ANN., CRIM.
-LAW § 10-117 (West 2021)).
-Eligible person may not be sanctioned for a violation of a condition of pretrial release, probation, or parole.
-Requirement(s) for the Evidence for the offense must have been obtained solely because of protection to apply the need for medical assistance.
+LAW § 10-117 (West 2022)).
+A person who seeks, provides, or assists with the provision of medical assistance may not be sanctioned for a violation of a condition of pretrial release, probation, or parole.
+Requirement(s) for the protection to apply Evidence for the offense must have been obtained solely because of the need for medical assistance.
 Exception(s) to protection None.
 Reporting overdose a mitigating factor in sentencing Yes.

+MARYLAND

 Offenses subject to mitigation Mitigating factor in any criminal prosecution.

-MARYLAND

 Circumstance(s) when mitigation applies When a person seeks medical assistance for another person who is experiencing a medical emergency after using alcohol or drugs.

 Other provisions of note None.

 Express DIH or DDRD provision in state law No.

 Classification of DIH/DDRD offense N/A

 Circumstance(s) when DIH/DRDD applies N/A

 Affirmative defense of DIH/DDRD offense N/A

-Proposed legislation H.B.
+Recently proposed legislation H.B.
+190, 2022 Gen Assemb., 444th Sess.
+(Md.
+2022) (bill died upon legislature's adjournment).
+This bill adds immunity for misdemeanor offenses and extends the protection from sanctions for a violation of a condition of pretrial release, probation, or parole to the individual who is experiencing a medical emergency.
+H.B.
 212, 2021 Gen. Assemb., 442nd Sess.
 (Md.
-2021) (bill died upon legislature's adjournment)- This bill would add immunity against a violation of MD.
-CODE ANN., CRIM.
-LAW § 5-602 (West 2021) (manufacturing, distributing, possession with intent to distribute, or dispensing a controlled substance) and misdemeanor offenses.
+2021) (bill died upon legislature's adjournment)- This bill would add immunity against a violation of Md.
+Code Ann., Crim.
+Law § 5-602 (West 2021) (manufacturing, distributing, possession with intent to distribute, or dispensing a controlled substance) and misdemeanor offenses.
 Adds that a person who seeks, provides, or assists with the provision of medical assistance or who is experiencing a medical emergency may not be detained or prosecuted in connection with an outstanding warrant for another non-violent crime if the contact with the subject of the warrant was obtained solely because of the person seeking, providing, assisting with, or receiving the provision of medical assistance.